jing1tian/franky/README.md

   No more endless hours setting up ROS, juggling packages, or untangling dependencies.
 Just `pip install` — no ROS at all.

 - **[Four control modes](#motion-types)**: [Cartesian position](#cartesian-position-control), [Cartesian velocity](#cartesian-velocity-control), [Joint position](#joint-position-control), [Joint velocity](#joint-velocity-control)
-  Franky uses [Ruckig](https://github.com/pantor/ruckig) to generate smooth, time-optimal trajectories while respecting velocity, acceleration, and jerk limits.
+  franky uses [Ruckig](https://github.com/pantor/ruckig) to generate smooth, time-optimal trajectories while respecting velocity, acceleration, and jerk limits.

 - **[Real-time control from Python and C++](#real-time-motions)** Need to change the target while the robot’s moving?
-No problem.
-Franky re-plans trajectories on the fly so that you can preempt motions anytime.
+No problem. franky re-plans trajectories on the fly so that you can preempt motions anytime.

 - **[Reactive behavior](#-real-time-reactions)**
-  Robots don’t always go according to plan.
-Franky lets you define reactions to unexpected events—like contact with the environment — so you can change course in real-time.
+  Robots don’t always go according to plan. franky lets you define reactions to unexpected events—like contact with the environment — so you can change course in real-time.

 - **[Motion and reaction callbacks](#motion-callbacks)**
   Want to monitor what’s happening under the hood?
 Add callbacks to your motions and reactions.
 They won’t block the control thread and are super handy for debugging or logging.